AnilNeeli/Amazonwebappclone/README.md

-It as amzone clone we app with firebase authentication
+It as amzone clone web app with firebase authentication